 [Ad – all opinions are my own.]
-We were recently invited to Lee Valley Park Farms for their conservation week.
+Lee Valley Park Farms review – we were invited for their conservation week in February.
 I didn’t realise until afterwards but we must have been there on their first day reopening after the winter!

 Like most children, my girls adore animals and we love visiting local farms and discovering new ones.
-I was unsure what to expect at Lee Valley Park Farms, but it sounded like there would be plenty to occupy us all, and we were not disappointed.
+I was unsure what to expect at at the farm, but it sounded like there would be plenty to occupy us all, and we were not disappointed.
 We stayed for around three hours and didn’t even make it down to the dairy or into the soft play area – can’t be avoided during the week, I’m not willingly putting myself there at the weekend too when there’s outdoor fun to be had instead!

 When we arrived I was surprised to see how little the car park was, which gave me the impression that the farm itself wasn’t going to be huge – but actually it was sprawling!